 Most people believe that you need to start using anti-aging products the moment you turn 25 and that you need to kick-start your anti-aging routine in your 20s before you get older.
 And that these skin care products promise to renew the skin and repair collagen.
 But the truth is that the skin is naturally elastic and healthy enough to fix itself even at that age.
 On the contrary, using too many products can irritate the skin.

 These are just a few of many myths about beauty.
 Your skin is beautiful and capable of taking care of itself.
-All it needs is for you to fix your lifestyle, by eating a healthy diet, and drinking water along with moisturizing and pampering your skin.
+All it needs is for you to fix your lifestyle, by eating a healthy diet (avoid these 4 diet mistakes), and drinking water along with moisturizing and pampering your skin.
 Most of these myths are nonsensical, so before you go ahead to believe something, think about it logically and you will able to determine whether it is genuine or not.